rubengardner/battleship/README.md

 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Boat input| On entering a boat input between 3 and 8, it direct's you to the manual boat placement section.| PASS Boat wrong input| On entering a boat input diferent from 3 and 8, displays errors message and asks user for a valid input. | PASS
+Boat input| On entering a boat input between 3 and 8, it direct's you to the manual boat placement section.| PASS Boat wrong input| On entering a boat input different from 3 and 8, displays an error message and asks user for a valid input| PASS
-Boat blank enter| Displays error message and asks user to enter a valid input.| PASS
+Boat blank enter| Displays an error message and asks the user to enter a valid input.| PASS

 Testing screenshot: